Global Regularity for Nernst-Planck-Navier-Stokes Systems with Mixed Boundary Conditions: Introduction

 In both the physical and mathematical literature, many different boundary conditions are considered for the concentrations $c_i$ and the electric potential $\Phi$, all with different physical meanings.
 The choice of boundary conditions makes a large difference not only when it comes to determining global regularity, but also in characterizing long time behavior.
 Global existence and stability of solutions to the uncoupled Nernst-Planck equations is obtained in \cite{biler,biler2,choi,gajewski} for blocking boundary conditions in two dimensions.
 The full NPNS system is discussed in \cite{schmuck} where the electric potential is treated as a superposition of an internal potential, determined by the charge density $\rho$ and homogeneous Neumann boundary conditions, and an external, prescribed potential.
 In this case global weak solutions are obtained in both two and three dimensions.
 The case of blocking and selective (Dirichlet) boundary conditions for the concentrations and Dirichlet boundary conditions for the potential are considered in \cite{ci} for two dimensions, and the authors obtain global existence of strong solutions and, in the case of blocking or \emph{uniformly} selective boundary conditions, unconditional stability.
 In \cite{np3d}, these results are extended to three dimensions, for initial conditions that are small perturbations of the steady states.
 In \cite{bothe,fischer} the authors consider blocking boundary conditions for $c_i$ and Robin boundary conditions for $\Phi$, as we do in this paper, and obtain global regularity and stability in two dimensions and global weak solutions in three dimensions.
 In \cite{cil} global regularity in three dimensions is obtained in the case of Dirichlet boundary conditions for both the concentrations and the potential.
 In \cite{liu}, the authors establish global existence of weak solutions in the case of no boundaries, $\mathbb{R}^3$.

-As established and used effectively in the works referred to in the previous paragraph, the NPNS system, equipped with blocking or uniformly selective (cf. \cite{ci}) boundary conditions for $c_i$, comes with a dissipative structure (Section \ref{de}), which in particular leads to stable asymptotic behaviors.
-Deviations from blocking or uniformly selective boundary conditions are known to lead in general to instabilities as verified experimentally, numerically, and rigorously based on simplified models \cite{davidson,pham,rubinstein,rubizaltz,zaltzrubi}.
-Such deviations refer to the presence of ion-selective membranes i.e. boundary segments on which the boundary condition for $c_i$ is selective.
+As established and used effectively in the works referred to in the previous paragraph, the NPNS system, equipped with blocking or uniformly selective (c.f. \cite{ci}) boundary conditions for $c_i$, comes with a dissipative structure (Section \ref{de}), which in particular leads to stable asymptotic behaviors.
+Deviations from blocking or uniformly selective boundary conditions are known to lead, in general, to instabilities when a large enough electric potential drop is imposed across the spatial domain (e.g. narrow channel).
+These so-called electrokinetic instabilities (EKI) are observed both experimentally and numerically, and verified analytically through simplified models \cite{davidson,pham,rubinstein,rubizaltz,zaltzrubi}.

-In light of these observations, it may come as somewhat of a surprise that in three dimensions, large data global regularity has been established in this unstable regime of selective boundary conditions \cite{cil}, whereas for blocking or uniformly selective boundary conditions, only nonlinear stability results are currently available \cite{np3d}.
-Our first main result of this paper (Theorem \ref{gr!}) is to show that, in three dimensions, for two oppositely charged ionic species with blocking boundary conditions, we do in fact have large data global regularity for NPS and NPNS (conditionally on regularity of Navier-Stokes in the latter case) if we impose Robin boundary conditions for the potential $\Phi$, instead of Dirichlet boundary conditions.

-Our second main result (Theorem \ref{grm}) extends this global regularity result to the case of more than two ionic species when the diffusivities and magnitudes of ionic valences are equal ($D_1=...=D_m$, $|z_1|=...=|z_m|$) (see also \cite{cil}).

-For our third and last main result (Theorem \ref{gr!!}) we return to a two-species setting and establish a small data global regularity result for a case of mixed boundary conditions, where the anion $c_2$ is imposed with blocking boundary conditions and the cation $c_1$ is imposed with constant selective boundary conditions.
-Only the initial total concentration of the anion, $\int_\Omega c_2(x,0)\,dx$, is required to be small.